-Often the first step in wastewater treatment is coarse or fine screening to remove large materials (rags, logs and other large objects) or small material (food scraps) from the wastewater that could interfere with the treatment process.
+The first step in wastewater treatment is coarse or fine screening to remove large materials (rags, logs and other large objects) or small materials (food scraps) from the wastewater that could interfere with the treatment process.

 The next step is to remove smaller objects (such as sand, broken glass, silt and pebbles).
 If these objects are not removed, they can damage pumps and other mechanical devices.
 These objects also have a tendency to settle in corners and bends, thus reducing flow capacity and eventually clogging pipes and channels.

 After screening the solids and removing the grit, the wastewater still contains light organic suspended solids.
 Some of these can be removed by gravity in a sedimentation tank.
 These tanks are typically twelve feet deep and hold the wastewater for two or three hours.
 What settles out is called sludge.
 The sludge is removed from the primary treatment tank with mechanical scrapers and pumps.
 Grease, oil, and other floating substances rise to the top, where they are removed by surface skimming equipment.

 Secondary treatment removes soluble materials that require oxygen for decay, as well as further removal of suspended solids.
 Many of the excess nutrients in city wastewater, if not treated and dumped directly into streams, kill fish and other wildlife by depriving them of oxygen.
 These excess nutrients naturally rot, or decompose, on their own; but require oxygen to do so.
 They steal dissolved oxygen from the water as they decompose, and fish and other aquatic wildlife die from oxygen starvation.